-Inventories comprise of stores and spares which are valued at the lower of cost determined on first in first out basis (FIFO) and the net realisable value after providing for obsolescence and other losses, where considered necessary.
+Inventories comprise of stores and spares which are valued at the lower of cost determined on weighted average cost basis and the net realisable value after providing for obsolescence and other losses, where considered necessary.
 Cost includes all charges in bringing the goods to the point of sale, including octroi and other levies, transit insurance and receiving charges.